-For many pregnant moms, welcoming a baby can be a difficult challenge to get through.
-Here’s how to stay positive during pregnancy and when times are tough.
+For many pregnant women, welcoming a baby can be a difficult challenge to get through.
+Here’s how to stay positive during pregnancy.

 I know I’m not alone when I say your pregnancy can get tough.
 For you, it might be caring for your toddler when you can barely walk, thinking of financial bills to come, or coping with health issues.
 And when it rains, it pours—bad luck seems to invite even more bad luck.